Fitoor

 Fitoor (Madness, Obsession, Passion) is a 2016 Indian Hindi-language musical romantic drama directed by Abhishek Kapoor, produced by Siddharth Roy Kapur, and written by Kapoor and Supratik Sen based on Charles Dickens' 1861 novel Great Expectations.
 The film features Tabu, Katrina Kaif, and Aditya Roy Kapur in lead roles.
 Filming began in Kashmir in November 2014 and concluded in October 2015.

-Fitoor was released on 12 February 2016, coinciding with the Valentine's Day weekend, and proved to be an underwhelming success at the box-office.
+Now considered a cult classic, Fitoor was released on 12 February 2016, coinciding with the Valentine's Day weekend.
 Upon release, the film received mixed-to-positive reviews from critics, with high praise for its soundtrack, cinematography, costumes, and performances of the cast, with Tabu's performance receiving widespread critical acclaim; however, its screenplay and pacing received criticism.